amazon-science/amazon-RTRExtractor/README.md

 ## RTRex

-This repositary contains the codes for running spectral triadic decomposition on homogenuous graphs.
+This repositary contains the codes for running the RTRex (Regularly Triangle Rich Extractor) for undirected graphs.

 ## Input Data